-2. Progress Toward Targets and Outcomes for Expected Results1 a.
-Targets and Outcomes for Overall Expected Results
+2. Progress Toward Targets and Outcomes for Expected Results

-In order to track progress over the current Fiscal Year, MHRC will report on the status at Year Start (balance of progress carried over from previous Fiscal Year at April 1); cumulative at Mid-Year (September 30) and cumulative at Year End (March 31) based on Commitments in place.
+In order to track progress over the current Fiscal Year, NBHC will report on the status at Year Start (balance of progress carried over from previous Fiscal Year at April 1); cumulative at Mid-Year (September 30) and cumulative at Year End (March 31) based on Commitments in place.

-1 Expected results and Targets for Canada Housing Benefit will be established and added here following codevelopment.
+&lt;sup>1 Expected results and Targets for Canada Housing Benefit will be established and added here following codevelopment.